roger1337/Ophidia/README.md

 # Ophidia

-Ophidia is a Minecraft pathfinder with the goal of emulating realistic player movement.
+Ophidia is a Minecraft pathfinder with the goal of emulating realistic player movement, despite movement speed.

 ## How can I use this?